marcofuchs89/100days-of-code-py/README.md

 # 100days-of-code-py

-This repository helps me to keep track of my working files which are needed for the 100 Days of Code (Python) Challenge/Course by Dr. Angela Yu on her Website [https://100daysofpython.dev/].
+This repository helps me to keep track of my working files which are needed for the 100 Days of Code (Python) Challenge/Course by Dr. Angela Yu on her [Website](https://100daysofpython.dev/).

 ## Outline